Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Is there room for fixed rates to fall as the prime rate drops?

-Fixed rates have made their main declines, and the recent U.S. market activity may keep them held to a tight range for a while longer, especially if rate agendas are clouded with uncertainty as we move through a U.S. government transition.
+Fixed rates have made their main declines, and the recent market jolts may hold them to a tight range for a while longer, especially if rate agendas are clouded with uncertainty as we move through a U.S. government transition and a potential Canadian election.

-If markets calm down, there may be room for a 0.25% fixed-rate decline over time if the BoC policy rate comes in below the neutral rate (currently thought to be a policy rate of around 2.75%) by the end of 2025.
+If markets — and inflation — remain calm, there may be room for a 0.25% fixed-rate decline over time if the BoC policy rate comes in below the neutral rate (currently thought to be a policy rate of around 2.75%) by the end of 2025.

 Variable rates (that float with changes to bank prime rates) have more room for decline than fixed rates.
 They're still currently higher than the stalwart 5-year rate, which isn't normal.
 Usually, variable rates are lower than fixed at a spread of about 0.25% to 1.0% due to the increased risk of change.